Undergraduate BME Minor

 When pursuing the Biomedical Engineering minor, you may need an additional semester to reach graduation.
 However, you may be able to count some of the Biomedical Engineering minor requirements toward your specific degree requirements.
 Check with Sara Neys, Biomedical Engineering Advisor, for prerequisite requirements on required courses and electives.

-All Biomedical Engineering minor students will be required to take the following three courses:
+All Biomedical Engineering minor students will be required to take the following courses:

 - Biomedical Engineering (BIOM101; 3 credits)